 Don’t forget to ask about extra perks like demo space, business services, conference rooms, etc.!
 Once you have selected a few kitchens that might meet your needs, use the “Contact Kitchen” feature on The Kitchen Door to request a tour of the facility.
 You’re almost ready to get cooking!

-Helping food entrepreneurs, like you succeed is part of their DNA.
-By making it easy to find fully-equipped, commercially-licensed kitchens for rent they are fulfilling their mission of enabling efficiency, growth, and innovation in local food.
-By partnering with the right kitchen, your business can keep overhead costs down, reduce risk, and increase your chance of success.
+The Kitchen Door was created to help food entrepreneurs like you succeed by making it easy to find fully-equipped, commercially-licensed kitchens for rent.
+The Kitchen Door is fulfilling their mission of enabling efficiency, growth, and innovation in local food.
+By partnering with the right commercial kitchen, your business can keep overhead costs down, reduce risk, and increase your chance of success.

 The Kitchen Door is unlike other search engines.
 Their team is actively working to serve you regularly updated information and a comprehensive list of available kitchens.
 So, whether you’re a chef, caterer, baker, food truck, or any other food entrepreneur, The Kitchen Door will help you find an extraordinary place where you can cook, legally!